urbit/developers.urbit.org/content/guides/quickstart/chat-guide.md

 ```

 After we've finished writing our React app, we can build it and view the
-result files in the `dist` directory:
+resulting files in the `dist` directory:

 ```shell
 npm run build